Course Description

 Paper: HEALER: Relation Learning Guided Kernel Fuzzing

-Feb 16 Operating Systems Papers: Hyperkernel: Push-Button Verification of an OS Kernel, Scaling symbolic evaluation for automated verification of systems code with Serval (the morning paper article)
+Papers: Hyperkernel: Push-Button Verification of an OS Kernel, Scaling symbolic evaluation for automated verification of systems code with Serval Project Proposal Due

 DeepRoad: GAN-Based Metamorphic Testing and Input Validation Framework for Autonomous Driving Systems